redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor/blast-editor.md

 # The Blast Editor

-The Blast Editor is a tool for manipulating a Stashkey in the Glitch Harvester.
-This allows the user to edit, add, or remove effects from the Blastlayer.
+The Blast Editor is a tool for manipulating a StashKey in the Glitch Harvester.
+This allows the user to edit, add, or remove effects from the BlastLayer.

 ![RTC 3.8 Blast Editor](/assets/blast-editor-guide/blast-full-image.png)